aharris1012/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+-Builds RESTful web services that work with JSON.
+-Serves static content like HTML files, images audio files etc.

 - [ ] Describe Middleware?
+-Anything is between softwares.
+ -Is a function that executes while using express server.
+Each middlewear has acces to the HTTP request and response for routes.

 - [ ] Describe a Resource?

+- A express resource could be the API.
+-A Resource in general is outside information to tackle/ complete your task.

 - [ ] What can the API return to help clients know if a request was successful?

+-Anything starting eith a 2.
+For example a 200 http status code is succesful.

 - [ ] How can we partition our application into sub-applications?